 Friday: Lesson + write a short paragraph about your week in English

-Weekend: Socialise in English as much as possible
+Weekend: Socialise in English as much as you can

 This isn’t about studying hard.
 It’s about keeping English present in your life even when you’re not in class.